glasgowm148/ergonaut-handbook/Guides/Mining.md

 - [Autolykos2_NV_Miner](https://https://github.com/mhssamadani/Autolykos2_NV_Miner)
 - [Autolykos2_AMD_Miner](https://github.com/mhssamadani/Autolykos2_AMD_Miner)

-In order to used them, you may or may not need to use: Stratum Server and Stratum Proxy.
+In order to operate them, you may or may not need to use Stratum Server and Stratum Proxy.
 These two projects are here:

 - [ErgoStratumServer](https://github.com/mhssamadani/ErgoStratumServer)
 - [ErgoStratumProxy](https://github.com/mhssamadani/ErgoStratumProxy)